 When the groundhog tests the weather in early February, it’s time to start thinking about the rotting fence you never got around to replacing.
 Fencing comes in a wide variety of styles and materials, not to mention price ranges, from premade fence panels on the low end to custom Ipe horizontal fencing on the high end.

-Here are five things to consider if you’re mulling a new fence:
+Here are six things to consider if you’re mulling a new fence:

 1. Ipe Is Durable (and Pricey).